mr7brown/agb.github.io/pages/mydoc/mydoc_pulse_strengths.md

 For context, some of the questions that Anand asked were:
 * Who do you admire in the organization and why?
 * What is the biggest opportunity we’re missing out on?
-* hat don’t you like about our product (service)?
+* What don’t you like about our product (service)?

-and these questions helped to create the kind of dialogue that can reveal hidden passions or strengths.
+These questions helped create the kind of dialogue that can reveal hidden passions or strengths.
 And if it doesn’t, that’s fine too!
-It’s simply the desire to spark engaging conversations that makes a world of difference - according to Anand.
+It’s simply the desire to spark engaging conversations that makes a world of difference – according to Anand.

 ### A look ahead

 Next week we will focus on the third impact area: recognition, and how an internal Facebook tool can go a long way in helping with employee recognition!